SIZE:

 A strange colander

 The numerous holes in its frond improve nutrient exchanges by increasing water turbulence against the leaf surface.
-These holes are, in fact, what have earned it the name Sea Colander.
+These holes are, in fact, what has earned it the name sea colander.

 MACHINES: